Character formula for Weil representations in terms of Frobenius traces: An example

 Let $K=\Q_7$ and let $F/\Q_7$ be a wildly ramified Galois extension of degree 21 with (non-abelian) Galois group $G=C_7\rtimes C_3$, residue degree 3 and ramification degree 7.
 The character table of $G$ is as follows, after fixing a choice of a cube root of unity $\zeta_3$ and $\sqrt{-7}$ in $\C$:

 Consider a genus 3 curve $X$ whose Jacobian has bad reduction over $\Q_7$, but $X$ acquires good reduction over $F$.
 Our goal is to determine the Galois representation $\rho=\Het^1(X_{\bar K},\Ql)\tensor_{\Ql}\C$.
-By the N\'eron-Ogg-Shafarevich criterion, $I_K$ acts on $V$ through $C_7$.
-By Theorem \ref{X16}(i), and the fact that the characteristic polynomials of inertia elements have rational coefficients,
+By the N\'eron-Ogg-Shafarevich criterion (or just the proper smooth base change theorem), $I_K$ acts on $V$ through $I_{F/\Q_7}=C_7$.
+By Theorem \ref{X16}(i), and the fact that the characteristic polynomials of inertia elements have rational coefficients by \cite[Thm.
+2]{ST},

 for some unramified characters $\Psi_1, \Psi_2$.